ethan520/sample-terraform/README.md

 # TO KNOW

-1. ECS service (refers to main.tf) is created here for better illustration for the use case.
+1. ECS service is created here for better illustration for the use case.
-2. Some resources are meant to create in sequence, so expected to have some errors complaining resource is not created if your run terraform plan from the top.

-    * The sequence to run is based on folder structure is: <br />
-        - vpc <br />
-        - kms <br />
-        - alpha/beta <br />

-3. All the requirements stated are illustrated in the modules, will further explain during presentation
-4. VPC creation is tested using terraform plan to make sure no error, all the values and cidr blocks used is for demo
+2. Some resources are described in string as cross reference (datasource in terraform) is limited during implemention.
+4. Project is break down into two stacks: alpha & beta, you may run `cdktf deploy <stackname>` to create the related resources.
+5. Construct methodology is implemented for better reusability of codes and ease of maintenance.